JWT890/procmox-lab/README.md

 Adapter 1: Host Only
 Adapter 2: NAT
 Windows 11 iso download: https://www.microsoft.com/en-us/software-download/windows11
-Choose the Windows 11 Home edition, US inputs, and choose the disk that was created, and then wait a while for the Windows 11 VM to get created.
+Choose the Windows 11 Pro edition, US inputs, and choose the disk that was created, and then wait a while for the Windows 11 VM to get created.